 Things to do in Amsterdam?

-In Amsterdam you can do a lot, in the schedule below you can read exactly what you can do in Amsterdam and how your 3 days in Amsterdam itinerary is filled.
-With this overview, we hope to provide clear insight and answer the question that many travelers have “what to do in Amsterdam”.
 Amsterdam is loved for its canals, small streets, beautiful museums where you can see works by Vincent van Gogh and other fun activities.
 Amsterdam can be divided into three areas, namely the historic center, the area near the Museumplein, and the outskirts of Amsterdam such as the working-class neighborhood Jordaan.
-The activities are coordinated to ensure that you have a mix of different activities every day.
+The type of activities is mixed throughout the days so that you have a mix of different activities every day.
 Amsterdam isn’t a huge city, so certain sights are never really far from each other.

 3 Days in Amsterdam | day 1